Getting started

 After the event happens, Butter settles the conditional:

-• The oracle reports which outcome occurred and the settlement price for the realized branch.
+• The oracle reports which outcome occurred and the settlement price, defined as the median price over a two-hour window that starts 12 hours after the event timestamp or market expiry, whichever occurs first, for the realized branch.

 • Positions in the realized branch can be redeemed for USDC at the settlement price.